Opendoor Fees: What You'll Really Pay to Sell

 Opendoor’s 5% service fee is similar to what you'd pay a traditional agent.
 However, sellers often walk away with less cash for two major reasons.

-- Agents also negotiate.
+• Agents also negotiate.
 Opendoor doesn’t.
-Its offers and fees are take-it-or-leave-it, unless the company made a mistake.
+Its offers, fees, and repair deductions are take-it-or-leave-it, unless the company made a mistake.
 But agent commissions?
 Those are almost always negotiable.

 If you want to save on commission while still selling for top dollar, consider working with a low-commission realtor.
 Many charge as little as 1.5% (half the typical listing fee), without cutting corners on service.